delingren/homeautomation/garage_door_opener/README.md

 The two rocker switches simulate the limit switches.
 The two pushbuttons were harvested from old mice.
 Their pins are 5mm pitch.

 To debug the final product where the USB port on the ESP is hard to reach, I use a USB to UART CP2102 adapter.
 Connect 5v, GND, Rx and Tx pins.
 To upload a sketch, you need to press and bold boot, then press and release reset.
 After uploading the sketch, you'll need to manually reset.

+However, I enabled OTA in the sketch, so that I can update the firmware over WiFi.
+So, hopefully I won't need to physically access the project in the future.

 ## Test cases
 To minimize trouble shooting in production, I use switches to simulate the sensors and fully test all these scenarios before hooking up with the actual opener.